 Note: Automatic reconnection to database backends is configured individually per backend.
 This allows users to tailor the recovery parameters to each backend they use.
-We do suggest that users enable it either for all backends or none, so behavior is consistent.
-Losing connectivity to a backend for which reconnect is disabled will result in the server shutting itself down.
-This includes cases when the lease database backend and the hosts database backend are connected to the same database instance.
+We do suggest that users enable it either for all backends or

 Finally, the credentials of the account under which the server will access the database should be set: